 We currently have no products approved for sale and have invested a significant portion of our efforts and financial resources in the development of CRLX101 for the treatment of patients with inadequately treated forms of cancer.
 Our prospects are substantially dependent on our ability to develop, obtain marketing approval for and successfully commercialize CRLX101.
-The success of CRLX101 will depend, among other things, on our ability to successfully complete clinical trials of CRLX101.
+The success of CRLX101 will depend, among other things, on our ability to successfully complete clinical trials of CRLX101 and the significance of the clinical data arising from those trials.
 The clinical trial process is uncertain, and failure of one or more clinical trials can occur at any stage of testing.
-For example, in 2011, we initiated an open-label, randomized Phase 2 clinical trial of CRLX101 as monotherapy in patients with advanced NSCLC who had progressed through one or two prior regimens of chemotherapy.
-In this Phase 2 clinical trial, CRLX101 failed to meet its primary endpoint of improvement in overall survival of the CRLX101-treated group as compared to the control arm of the study, which was best supportive care.
+For example, in August of 2016, we reported that the combination of CRLX101 and Avastin failed to meet its primary endpoint of improvement in progression free survival, or PFS, compared to the performance of standard of care agents, in our RCC Trial, despite having clinical data from a prior trial that led us to believe that the RCC Trial would be successful.